Editor’s Note: Rare black & white photos of Sialkot dating back to 1880s are in the last portion of this Post.

 Sialkot Cathedral.
 The Holy Trinity Cathedral Church (Sialkot Cathedral) is located on The Mall (Quaid-e-Azam Road) in Sialkot Cantonment .
 Its first stone was laid on March 1, 1852.
 The church was consecrated by the Bishop of Madras on January 30, 1857, Sialkot at the time being in the Diocese of Calcutta.

-Sialkot International Airport.
+Terminal Building of Sialkot International Airport.
 Sialkot International Airport is the first-ever private-sector airport of Pakistan managed by the Sialkot International Airport Limited (SIAL) consortium.
-It is near Sambrial and is noted for having the longest runway in Pakistan.
+It is constructed on Build, Own & Operate (BOO) basis by a public limited company namely Sialkot International Airport Ltd. (SIAL) at a cost of about Rs.4 billion.

 Railway Station, Sialkot